Unions accuse Chevron of 'massive' tax avoidance via the Netherlands

 The Dutch government, which says it wants to help stop tax avoidance, has come under pressure from the OECD and the European Commission to take measures to halt tax avoidance.

-A spokeswoman at the Dutch Finance Ministry said the government does not generally comment on cases involving individual companies and had no immediate reaction.
+The Dutch Finance Ministry said the government cannot comment on cases involving individual companies due to secrecy laws.

 A major complaint expressed by the OECD and the European Commission, is the Dutch finance ministry’s practice of granting “advance rulings”, or agreeing in advance with large corporations on how a given structure will be taxed.